OluochOdhiambo/OluochOdhiambo/README.md

 ## About Me
 - 🌍  I'm based in Nairobi, Kenya
-- 🔭 I’m currently working on an ATM Transaction System
+- 🔭 I’m currently working on an Twitter News Aggregator
 - 🌱 I’m currently learning Microsoft Azure
 - 📫 How to reach me: oluochodhiambo11@gmail.com
 - ⚡ Fun fact: ...